Fl. R. Gen. Prac. Jud. Admin. 2.535

 (2)When Reporting May Be Required.
 Proceedings reported for the court's own use may be reported at public expense.

-(B) provide a means to have the recording transcribed by approved court reporters or approved transcriptionists, either in whole or in part, when necessary for an appeal or for further use in the trial court; and
+(B) a means to have the recording transcribed by approved court reporters or approved transcriptionists, either in whole or in part, when necessary for an appeal or for further use in the trial court; and

-(C) provide for the safekeeping of such recordings.
+(C) the safekeeping of the recordings.

 (5)Safeguarding Confidential Communications When Electronic Recording Equipment Is Used in the Courtroom.